 - 1) The sec interface allows you to provide an arbitrary authentication implementation (e.g., Kerberos, GSI, etc). - 2) A sec implementation requires that compatible interface libraries be used on the server and client sides of the connection. - 3) Refer to XrdSecEntity.hh and XrdSecInterface.hh for guideline on how to write a sec interface. - 4) If you are using a common configuration file for all components (e.g., xrootd and cmsd) with security enabled; consider the following points. - a.
 If the same security library is used for xrootd and cmsd, specify all.seclib to avoid having to specify the seclib directive twice. - b.
 If a different set of protocols is being used for xrootd vs. cmsd, bracket the differences with an "if exec" construct.
-For instance, if exec cmsd security directives for cmsd else security directives for xrootd fi cms.seclib /opt/xrootd/lib/libXrdSec.so
+For instance, cms.seclib /opt/xrootd/lib/libXrdSec.so